celerizer/classicslive-ultra-test/README.md

 This is the classicslive-integration test suite compiled for Nintendo 64, to test compatibility with strange hardware/compiler configurations and for fun.

+With an Expansion Pak, nearly 1MB of data can be run through the memory searcher in its current state.
+With enough trimming, I imagine this could fit into an emulator.

 <img width="1412" height="1167" alt="Screenshot_20251218_192453" src="https://github.com/user-attachments/assets/b1cf24b7-1d5e-4861-b59c-728aaa15a985" />

 <img width="1412" height="1167" alt="Screenshot_20251218_192837" src="https://github.com/user-attachments/assets/6193c45a-4a75-47a3-a7a3-8f52e9e8bc1b" />